Lewis Goldberg: Personality structure and measurement

 With his colleague Sarah Hampson, Goldberg has initiated a 40-year follow up to a study started by John Digman at the University of Hawaii.
 This study is examining the health outcomes in middle adulthood associated with personality rating in middle school.

 Boards and committees

 Goldberg has served on the Personality and Cognition Research Review Committee and the Cognition, Emotion, and Personality Research Review Committee of the National Institute of Mental Health and on the Graduate Record Examination Board Research Committee.
-Goldberg has previously served as the president of both the Society of Multivariate Experimental Psychology (1974-1975) and the Association for Research in Personality (2004-2006).
+Goldberg has previously served as the president of the Society of Multivariate Experimental Psychology (1974-1975) the Association for Research in Personality (2004-2006) and The World Association for Personality Psychology (2019-2024).
 He is a fellow of the American Psychological Association, the Association for Psychological Science, and the Society for Personality and Social Psychology.